ItzSteveHuh/Clean-Brave-MacOS/README.md

 ### Running

 > ⚠️ Please close Brave before running the script.

-chmod +x cleanbrave.sh
+> Please note the channel flags below if you have other channels besides stable branch you will need to apply the appropriate switch below otherwise it defaults to stable branch chmod +x cleanbrave.sh

+# Stable (default)
 sudo ./cleanbrave.sh

+# Explicit stable
+sudo ./cleanbrave.sh --channel=stable

+# Beta
+sudo ./cleanbrave.sh --channel=beta

+# Nightly
+sudo ./cleanbrave.sh --channel=nightly

 ##  Notes
-Will upate this later too be mac specfi about about plist settings
+Will upate this later too be mac specific about about plist settings

 This configuration is intended to maximize user privacy and minimize online tracking or feature creep in Brave browser.